derrickbeining/react-atom/README.md

 /////////////////////// EFFECTS /////////////////////
 /**
- * `swap` applies an update function to the current value of the Atom
+ * `swap` applies a pure function to the current state of the Atom
- * then tells all components referencing the Atom to rerender and read
+ * to compute and set its next state.
- * the new state
  */
 const increment = () =>
   swap(stateAtom, (state) => ({...state, count: state.count + 1}));